butterw/bShaders/A-pack/readme.md

 vo_gpu/vo_gpu-next
 - supports luma and pre- and post-resize rgb user shaders, as documented in the mpv manual.
-- shaders are applied to the black bars.
+- shaders are not applied to the black bars.

 MPC-HC
 - You can use shader presets to be able to switch between shaders rapidly (via right Click Menu > Shaders).